bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 For example, if you want to get an .apk file to upload it to Google Play, use a **Release** project configuration for your Android project in your solution configuration.

-For your iOS project, set up the correct code signing identity in Visual Studio: for example, a Distribution identity with an App Store type provisioning profile.
+For your iOS project, set up the correct code signing identity in Visual Studio: for example, if you want to upload your app to the App Store, use a Distribution identity with an App Store type provisioning profile.

 1. Enter the Workflow Editor of your app, and click the `Workflows` tab.
 2. Make sure you have the `Xamarin Archive` Step in your workflow.